 What Is the Difference Between a Diode-Pumped Solid-State Laser and a Diode Laser?

-A diode-pumped solid-state laser uses diode lasers as the pump source, and then a solid-state laser as the amplification device that generates the final beam.
-A diode laser produces the semiconductor laser light directly, not requiring an intermediate solid-state laser stage.
+A diode-pumped solid-state laser uses a diode to pump energy into a crystal or glass medium that produces the laser beam.
+In contrast, a diode laser generates the laser light directly from its semiconductor junction without needing a separate lasing medium.
 Most laser types require an optical energy source to initiate the laser beam, whereas diode lasers use direct electrical current as the initiator of the population inversion that generates laser light.

 Summary